 A leading charity providing non-medical services and support, including a telephone helpline, for families.
 CBIT also provides training for health and social care professionals working with families.

 A national brain injury charity that promotes understanding of all aspects of brain injury and provides information, support and services to brain injured people, their families and carers.
 Headway also operates a regional network of branches and support groups.

 The United Kingdom Acquired Brain Injury Forum (UKABIF) is a membership organisation and charity which aims to promote the understanding of all aspects of acquired brain injury.
 There are also regional groups throughout the UK and UKABIF works with these groups to set common aims, encourage sharing of information and practice and co-ordinate group work.

-You will find listings for more support groups and charities in The BIG Directory here.
+You will find listings for more brain injury support groups and head injury charities in The BIG Directory.

 Additional sources of emotional support

 - You can find details of several brain and head injury support groups and charities here.

 - The BIG Directory has a comprehensive list of charities and support groups for those affected by brain injuries